-Module Mapping (SIS)
+Module Mapping (for NUS-facilitated programmes)

 All module mapping requests need to be submitted via NUSSIS so as to ensure that your proposed mappings can be forwarded to the respective SEP coordinators and not delay the review of your module mapping request.